kennethshackleton/SKPokerEval/README.md

 ## How has the project evolved?

-Taking v1.1 as the base line, the sampled relative throughput of random access has been seen to have changed as follows (a higher multiple is better).
+Taking v1.1 as the base line, the sampled relative throughput of random SevenEval access has been seen to have changed as follows (a higher multiple is better).

 | Version | Relative throughput | Reason                            |
 | ------- | ------------------: | :-------------------------------- |